 Another reason for growth in the area was the establishment of the Reynoldsburg Union Academy in 1868.
-This was the first public high school in Franklin County.
+This was the major public high school in Franklin County.
 Students came from other counties and states and paid tuition for the privilege of studying under Dr. Darlington J. Snyder.
 While school was in session the students needed food, clothing, shelter and entertainment, which Reynoldsburg residents provided causing commerce growth in the township.

 The first known pioneer family, James & Martha Crawford, arrived in the area around 1802.
 Their children settled in Reynoldsburg, including a daughter, Margaret, who married James Graham.
 Thomas Palmer arrived in 1803 and later built a grist mill with William Dean.
 John & Jane French settled in the area in the fall of 1816 and owned much of the land in what we now call "Old Reynoldsburg."
 John French had his land surveyed and platted out a town that was registered in Nov.
 1831.
 Tradition says that he named the town "French Town" after his family, but it was listed as "Reynoldsburgh" in Aug.
 1832 and there are no known official records listing the name as "French Town".

 Reynoldsburg is a community located at the geographical center of Ohio and is 12 miles from Columbus, the state capital.
 The city is within 500 miles of over 50 percent of the United States population.
 Port Columbus Airport is 15 minutes from the center of Reynoldsburg.
 Interstate Highway I-70 runs through Reynoldsburg connecting it with Indianapolis, Indiana and Pittsburgh, Pennsylvania.